 Service centres are also best avoided around quarter end as they are focused on getting new deliveries on the road.
 There can also be busy straight after a quarter end fixing all the issues owners have picked up on delivery that should have been addressed before delivery.
 Its a cause of constant frustration to owners, although Tesla are good at eventually fixing the issues.

 There is also much discussed about the service interval.
 Tesla used to recommend 12 months or 12.5k miles which is by modern standards more often than most, however they have not gone to the other extreme and said the cars need no servicing and only need to visit a service centre when needed.
-Neither extreme seems very sensible and the service centres themselves are suggesting the car should be looked at every 2 years which feels reasonable to us.
+Neither extreme seems very sensible and the service centres themselves are suggesting the car should be looked at every 2 years.
+Tesla also formally list a set of individual service items such as filters being replaced, brake fluid checked and in countries which use salt on the roads in the cold, getting the car annually checked.
+We think a 2 year interval seems reasonable and for most that also fits in with a service/check up just before the 4 year warranty is due to expire.

 There is good and bad regarding the Tesla Warranty.
 The battery and drive units come with an 8 year and unlimited mile warranty.
 They do reserve the right to use refurbished parts if you have a problem, which may be of concern, but in general this is fairly generous.
 The only chink in this is there is no published statement of battery degradation and what is acceptable, so the battery warranty may really only cover for dramatic loss of range rather than a tapering of performance.
 The Model 3 warranty here is also mileage limited.